-Some school districts, like our local Dublin district, include personality assessments in their career work.
+Some school districts include personality assessments in their career work.
 This is good news – they recognize that more information could be helpful to students.

 Many of these assessments are based on the Myers-Briggs style of assessment.
 The Myers-Briggs Type Indicator was created to classify people according Carl Jung and his theory of personality types.

 Even these assessments can have stumbling blocks.
 Chiefly, it’s not scientific in the ways you might expect it to be.
 (You can read about some critiques here.)
 In summary, the assessment is based on theories (even Jung himself said they were just theories), and it completely ignores negative personality qualities.